 The Expense Tracker application utilizes a MySQL relational database to store and manage data related to user accounts, transactions, categories, budgets, and group transactions.
 The database schema is designed to establish relationships between entities and ensure data integrity through normalization and appropriate constraints.

-Future Enhancements:

-Integration with financial APIs for automatic transaction import and categorization.

-Machine learning algorithms for personalized spending insights and recommendations.

-Multi-currency support for international users.

-Mobile application development for on-the-go expense tracking.

 Conclusion

 Expense Tracker is a powerful tool designed to simplify financial management and promote financial well-being.
 By providing users with intuitive features and actionable insights, it aims to empower individuals and groups to make informed financial decisions and achieve their financial goals.
-The Expense Tracker source code embodies a structured and modular architecture, leveraging ReactJS for the front end, Java for the back end, and MySQL for the database.
+The Expense Tracker source code embodies a structured and modular architecture, leveraging ReactJS for the front end, JavaScript for the back end, and MySQL for the database.
 Through a comprehensive set of program units, modules, and components, the application delivers an intuitive and feature-rich experience for expense tracking, budget management, and group collaboration.
 With its extensible design and robust functionality, the Expense Tracker application empowers users to gain insights into their financial activities and make informed decisions for better financial health.